 - The enclosures are opaque to visible spectrum radiation. - The enclosure includes a removeable cover and is protected by a tamper-evident seal.
-Tamper evident seals (indicated by arrows in the photographs above) are applied to: - The front of the device across each of the installed interface cards, or slot covers.

-- The power blocks at the back of the NetScreen-5200, or the front of the NetScreen-5400, and extending on to the cover. - All keys and unprotected security parameters can be individually zeroized through the Unset, Clear, Delete, and Reset commands.
-Pressing the hardware reset button or issuing the "unset vendor-def" CLI command will cause the zeroization of all CSPs by reseting the device configuration to the factory default values. - Algorithms included in the NetScreen 5000 series are: - FIPS Approved:
+Tamper evident seals (indicated by arrows in the photographs above) are applied to: - The front of the device across each of the installed interface cards, or slot covers. - The power blocks at the back of the unit and extending on to the removeable cover. - IKE, Diffie-Hellman (DH), and RSA key wrapping are employed for public key-based key distribution techniques, which are commercially available public key methods. - All keys and unprotected security parameters can be individually zeroized through the Unset, Clear, Delete, and Reset commands.
+Pressing the hardware reset button or issuing the "unset vendor-def" CLI command will cause the zeroization of all CSPs by reseting the device configuration to the factory default values. - · Algorithms included in the NetScreen-500 are: - FIPS Approved: